Rhinemann/The-Adept/Mechanics/Character File stuff.md

 - **Rattled**: This is the stress of fear, anxiety and insecurity.
 Once this exceeds d12, you are paralysed by fear and insecurity.
 - **Shattered**: This is the stress of spiritual damage.
 Once this exceeds d12, your Mantles are shut down and can’t function temporarily.
 - **Unsound**: This is the stress of confusion and madness.
 Once this exceeds d12, you are overcome with madness or confusion.

-## Complications

-A complication is an unhelpful temporary trait that the opposition includes in their dice pool to make the opposed roll harder for the character with the complication.
-Complications should be given descriptive names and a die rating, usually a d6 to start.

-### Using Complications

-Whenever a player or the GM is rolling against a character that has a relevant complication, they may add it to their dice pool.
-Doing so doesn’t cost anything, and there’s no limit to how many applicable complications can be included in a dice pool, nor is there a limit on how many complications a character can have.

-### Complications As Consequence

-Outside of hitches, complications can arise as a result of a lost contest or failed test.
-In either situation, the GM can decide that a player must step up an existing complication by one if the existing complication is equal to or larger than the die rating of the new complication.

 ## Dropping Signature Assets